Lee Tung Street: Government and URA

 According to the press release of the Progress of Lee Tung Street Project announced by the then chairman of Urban Renewal Authority Cheung Chun Yuen, the new project would take the wedding industry as the main theme of the project since the original Lee Tung Street was famous for traditional wedding industry.
 After redevelopment, H15 Concern Groups challenged the promise that making wedding as renewal theme as chain stores and famous brand dominated the new street.
 Due to the expensive rent, original shop owners can hardly move back.
 Also, tenants have to fulfill the term that building 'First Class Shopping Premises' which designed by URA and land developer.
 Nothing about the wedding theme has been mentioned in the lease.

 URA replied that three pre-war tenement houses in the renewal project are kept for the wedding industry with Eighty-nine square meters reserved as 'Chinese and western wedding traditions museum'.
 However, Peter Lee Siu-man from Conservancy Association criticized that no social enterprises and original shop owners should afford the monthly rent of three rebuilt tenement houses.

 Lee Tung Avenue

 In June 2013, the Urban Renewal Authority (URA) began accepting applications for new commercial tenants on the street, and formally announced the new name "Avenue Walk" (囍歡里).
 The Chinese name was a pun on the phrase "I Like You".
 This pun resulted in widespread derision.
 Finally, Sino Land, Hopewell Holdings and URA announced the name changed to "Lee Tung Avenue" (利東街) in October 2015, using the street's old Chinese name.

 On 28 November 2015, the place was reopened as an outdoor shopping boulevard with one storey of basement mall.
-And the MTR Wan Chai station exit D was opened in December 2017.
+The MTR Wan Chai station exit D was opened nearby in December 2017.